Danske Bank money laundering scandal: Financial supervision

 Danske Bank, headquartered in Copenhagen, is the largest bank in Denmark.
 The bank's local branch in Estonia, which was acquired by Danske Bank as part of a merger with Finnish Sampo Bank in 2007, was used for the activities.
 It was under the jurisdiction of both the Financial Supervisory Authority of Denmark (due to the location of the headquarters) and the Financial Supervisory Authority of Estonia (due to the location of the branch), and both have blamed the other side for deficiencies.
 The Danish and the Estonian supervisory authorities later released a joint press release on collaborating and sharing information on the case.
-Both were allegedly criticized in a draft prepared by the European Banking Authority, an EU banking watchdog controlled by the national financial supervisory authorities of EU members states.
+Both were allegedly criticized in a draft prepared by the European Banking Authority, an EU banking watchdog controlled by the national financial supervisory authorities of EU member states.
 However, the EBA closed its investigation early and did not publish the findings – a decision that itself caused criticism.

 Events

-In 2007, the Estonian Financial Supervision Authority came out with a critical report on the Danske Bank's activities.
+In 2012, the Estonian Financial Supervision Authority published a critical report on the Danske Bank's activities.
 One of Russian whistleblower Sergei Magnitsky's stolen Hermitage Capital Management subsidiaries, Diron Trade LLP which had a Great Britain postal box, assisted in $5.8 billion in money laundering transfers between Swedbank's Baltic subsidiaries and Danske Bank during 6 months in 2010 and 2011 according to SVT.
 During that time, Aivars Bergers, a board member of Latvia's leading pro-Russian party Harmony and one of its largest financiers, received EUR 270,000 from Diron Trade LLP and Murova Systems LLP, a company which has a Great Britain postal box and is associated with the Azerbaijani Laundromat in which $2.9 billion was money laundered through Danske Bank's Estonia branch.
-In 2013, the first whistleblower disclosed that Danske's branch in Tallinn was knowingly dealing with funds from the family of the Russian President Vladimir Putin (his cousin Igor Putin) and the Russian security service (FSB).
+In 2013, the first whistleblower disclosed that Danske's branch in Tallinn was knowingly dealing with funds from the family of Russian President Vladimir Putin (his cousin Igor Putin) and the Russian Security Service (FSB).
 The claims were not properly looked into and hence did not catch enough attention.

-The local Estonian branch of Danske Bank, after being acquired in 2007, still used its own IT-system and many documents were written in Estonian or Russian.
-Despite these difference in systems and language, the Danske Bank did not implement changes that would make it easier to control for the headquarters in Denmark.
-In a 2018 report released by Bruun&Hjejle, a law firm retained by Danske Bank, the bank claimed to have had believed for a "long time" that the high risks represented by non-resident customers were mitigated by proper Anti-Money-Laundering procedures.
+The local Estonian branch of Danske Bank, after being acquired in 2007, still used its own IT system and many documents were written in Estonian or Russian.
+Despite these differences in systems and language, the Danske Bank did not implement changes that would make it easier to control the headquarters in Denmark.
+In a 2018 report released by Bruun&Hjejle, a law firm retained by Danske Bank, the bank claimed to have believed for a "long time" that the high risks represented by non-resident customers were mitigated by proper Anti-Money-Laundering procedures.
 It had become clear that the AML procedures were not sufficient after being tipped off by an internal whistleblower.
 The whistleblower was later identified as Howard Wilkinson, former head of trading for Danske Bank in Estonia, Latvia & Lithuania.